thomaslenaour/ytrack/subjects/join-customers-invoices/README.md

 Make a join between the `customers` and `invoices` table.

-You have to list the information (below) of the customers who are part of a `Company` :
+You must list the information (below) of the customers who are part of a `Company` :

 - the customer first name `FirstName`
 - the customer last name `LastName`